The global MLCC shortage in 2018: What are your options?

 Companies of various sizes are struggling to get their hands on MLCCs, which could result in production slowing down or even stopping.
 We’re already receiving anecdotal evidence of companies having reached line-stops because they can’t get the MLCCs to assemble their printed circuit boards.

 Customers might consider resorting to non-franchised channels.
 But this comes with the increased risk of receiving counterfeit components which could lead to product failure and no recourse to the manufacturer.

 The current market conditions are having a dramatic impact on customers, from both a manufacturing and a cost perspective.

 And the situation is unlikely to improve for the next 12 to 18 months.

 It’s not our intent to cause alarm.
 It’s our aim to provide you with information and help guide you through your options in this challenging environment.

 Why the MLCC shortage is happening

-The increase in demand for MLCCs in smartphones, portable computing and the automotive industry are the main drivers of these market conditions.
+The reason for the shortage is the increase in demand for MLCCs in smartphones, portable computing and the automotive industry.
 The increase in demand from these markets has been considerably higher than manufacturers had previously anticipated.

 While a car powered by an internal combustion engine has an MLCC count of around 2,000, the new Tesla Model 5 is nearer 10,000.
 And between the iPhone 6s and the iPhone X, there was a jump in MLCC count from 500 to 1,000 per handset!